hsmalley/velvet-chains-ttrpg/README.md

 ## 🕯️ Theming

 The bespoke CSS in `src/styles/velvet-chains-theme.css` imports the same fonts and gradients as the primary **velvet-chains** project.
 Feel free to extend the palette or add new callout variants; the stylesheet is intentionally unlayered so it overrides Starlight defaults.

+Want the same aesthetic in your editor?
+Copy the entire `obsidian-theme/` folder into your vault’s `.obsidian/themes/` directory (renaming it to `velvet-chains-voidlight` keeps everything tidy) and select **Velvet Chains & Voidlight** inside Obsidian.
+For bonus customisation, enable the **Style Settings** plugin to tweak accents, glow, and background animation.

 ## 🤝 Contributing